thruse/cfgs/README.md

 - Install Git.
 - Clone this repository into `~/foo/dev`.
 (Most important step.)
 - Start a priviledged shell session.
-- Run `~/foo/dev/cfgs/cfg --install ; . ~/.bash_profile` or `%userprofile%/foo/dev/cfgs/cfg --install & %userprofile%/foo/dev/cfgs/shin`
+- Run `~/foo/dev/cfgs/cfg --install ; . ~/.bash_profile` or `%userprofile%/foo/dev/cfgs/cfg --install & %userprofile%/foo/dev/cfgs/cmd_profile`

 ## Notes

 Make sure to install non-games in their default locations.

+Make sure you don't modify existing environment variables outside the `local_profile` file, or there may be unintended effects.

 This setup works on modern systems.
 (Currently macOS and Windows.)

-Install things for the first time with `cfg`, but delete things manually to get `cfg` to reinstall them.

 For more things to add (for example automation of macOS system settings) look at https://github.com/mathiasbynens/dotfiles and https://github.com/holman/dotfiles.